 Coverage for Medicare Part A (and Part B) begins on the first day of your birthday month when you become 65 (so long as enrollment is automatic or you sign up during the first three months of the initial enrollment period), unless your birthday falls on the first day of the month.
 Then coverage begins on the first day of the previous month.

-For example, if your birthday is June 6, 1950, then you get coverage on June 1, 2015.
-If your birthday is on the first day of the month (June 1, 1950), then Part A (and Part B) will start the first day of the prior month—May 1, 2015.
+For example, if your birthday is June 6, 1952, then you get coverage on June 1, 2017.
+If your birthday is on the first day of the month (June 1, 1952), then Part A (and Part B) will start the first day of the prior month—May 1, 2017.

 It’s not necessary to sign up for Medicare each year.
 Once you’re enrolled, you don’t have to sign up again.

-Those who don’t sign up for Part A and/or Part B when first eligible (and who do not qualify for a Special Enrollment Period) can sign up between January 1 to March 31 each year, which is the general enrollment period.
+Those who don’t sign up for Part A and/or Part B when first eligible, and who do not qualify for a Special Enrollment Period, can sign up between January 1 to March 31 each year, which is the General Enrollment Period.
 Coverage then begins July 1.
 Those who do this might have to pay higher premiums for late enrollment in Part A and/or Part B.

-Medicare Part B Plan
+Medicare Part B

-Medicare Part B covers doctor services, outpatient care, and other medical services provided by clinics and laboratories.
+Medicare Part B covers things like doctor services, outpatient care, and other medical services provided by clinics and laboratories.
 This includes lab tests, preventative services, surgeries, and doctor visits, as well as supplies (including wheelchairs and walkers) that are considered medically necessary to treat a disease or condition.

-Eligibility (Medicare Part B Plans)
+Part B Eligibility